tcheukueppoo/wfmux/README.md

 ### Project Manager

+Each opened project has a tmux session.
+When a project is opened, all the enabled watchers of that project are started, closing a project shuts down all its running watchers.
+Within your terminal emulator you can rapidly switch between different projects.

 ### Watchers

 Wfmux uses entr to watch your files.
 You can add, delete, modify, enable, disable, and visualize watchers.

 ### Git Operations

+It's also got few wrappers over some basic git operations like commit, branch, log, checkout, etc

 ### File Manager

+Open your file manager on a popup tmux pane, do stuffs and then exit.

 ### File Opener

 ### Wfmux Plugins

+You can add more wfmux operations:

+*